“Before anything else, preparation is the key to success.”

 - 1/4 cup + 1 tablespoon extra virgin olive oil

 - Heat a large cast-iron pot or skillet on medium heat.
 In the meantime, peel and dice the onion.
 Peel and mince the garlic.
 When the skillet has come to temperature, you can test this by drizzling water on the surface, when it dances it’s ready.
 Add in the fat, onion and garlic.
 Sauté until tender.

 - Add in the chicken thighs and salt.
 Brown on all sides.
 Then add in the sauerkraut and the parsley.
 Mix well.

 - Add in the bone broth and cover with a tight fitting lid.
 Lower heat to low.
 Cook for 20 minutes.

 - Remove the lid, stir in the molasses and let it simmer until the liquid is reduced by more than half.
 Remove from heat, use two forks to shred the chicken.
 Set aside.

-- In a large bowl mix whisk together the cassava flour, ½ teaspoon salt, cream of tartar and gelatin.
+- In a large bowl mix whisk together the cassava flour, remaining salt, cream of tartar and gelatin.

 - Drizzle in the olive oil and vinegar as you keep whisking until the dough gets crumbly.

 - Switch to a spatula.
-Next add in ¼ cup of warm water as you fold and mix with the spatula, add water one tablespoon at a time as needed until the dough is no longer crumbly.
+Next add in 1/4 cup of warm water as you fold and mix with the spatula, add more water one tablespoon at a time as needed until the dough is no longer crumbly.